M-Media-Group/le-chat/docs/src/content/docs/notifications.md

 ```

 ## Default New Message Notification
-The default notification is `\Mmedia\LaravelChat\Notifications\NewMessage::class`, which will send a notification to each of the participants personal channels when a new message is created, except the sender of the message, via the [Broadcasting](/broadcasting) channel.
+The default notification is `\Mmedia\LeChat\Notifications\NewMessage::class`, which will send a notification to each of the participants personal channels when a new message is created, except the sender of the message, via the [Broadcasting](/broadcasting) channel.

 If you have `WebPush` channel installed, the notification will automatically be sent via web-push if the participant is not connected to the chatroom via sockets.
 This is useful for sending notifications to users who are not currently online in the chatroom.